echen333/cp-workshop/1_setup.md

 ## IDE

 We recommend VS Code for competitive programming.
-Refer to [this guide](./appendix/vscode.md) for setup instructions.
-Everything up to and including the section "Compiling and Executing a C++ Program" is necessary, while the sections after are for quality of life (but heavily encouraged).
+Refer to [our VS Code guide](./appendix/vscode.md) for setup instructions.
+Everything up to and including the section "Compiling and Executing a C++ Program" is necessary, while the sections after are for quality of life (but encouraged to follow after the workshop).

 <!-- We recommend using Sublime Text for competitive programming (please make our life easier and use Sublime Text, if only for CP).
 Below are the instructions to get started with C++ development in Sublime Text.